Azure-Samples/communication-services-java-quickstarts/CallPlayAudio/readme.md

 # Callplayback Sample

-This sample application shows how the Azure Communication Services Server Calling SDK can be used to build IVR related solutions.
+This sample application shows how the Azure Communication Services Call Automation SDK can be used to build IVR related solutions.
 This sample makes a call to a phone number or a communication identifier and plays an audio message when call is connected.
 ## Getting started

 ### Prerequisites